bcm-uga/pcadapt/R/README.md

 ## Getting a complete dataset

 Our method requires complete datasets, in case your data contain missing values, the package provides a function to impute missing values in two different ways, depending on whether individual labels are known or not.
-In our example, `pop` contains the population information, i.e `pop[i]` returns the name of the population which the `i`-th individual belongs to.
+In our example, `pop` contains the population information, i.e `pop[i]` returns the name of the population for which the `i`-th individual belongs to.

 ```{r}
 head(pop)